puppetlabs-toy-chest/puppet-quest-guide/quests/defined_resource_types.md

 position of your cursor with the `p` key.
 You can also delete a line with the `dd` command.

-When your finished, your data file should look like the following example, though your public key will be different from the one shown.
+When you're finished, your data file should look like the following example, though your public key will be different from the one shown.
 Note that the `pub_key:` must all be on a single line.